 Downloading a client library with push support

-The following Ably client library SDKs provide support for activation and receiving of native push notifications:
+The following Ably client library SDKs provide support for activating and receiving push notifications:

 - Android SDK